demingfactor/storytellingsa/src/cms/pages/getting-started.md

 * narrative jokes
 * narrative poems
 * yarns
+* literary
+* epics or episodes from epics
-* literarywonder stories
+* wonder stories
-*
 * inspirational stories
 * sacred stories
 * parables for teaching
 * cultural stories historical and heritage
-*
+* and more....

-Stories are also grouped in collections by reference to a theme (eg animals, ecology, monsters), a specific region or country, or by recurrent motifs (eg abandonment, transformation, lost in forest).
+Stories are also grouped in collections by reference to a theme (e.g. animals, ecology, monsters), a specific region or country, or by recurrent motifs (e.g. abandonment, transformation, lost in forest).

-**The purposes oral stories are told include, to…**
+**The purposes of telling oral stories include to…**

 * entertain, distract, and divert
 * develop oracy and literacy